-Ingredients For Matzo Ball Soup Recipe
+Ingredients for Matzo Ball Soup Recipe

-Water: Used to moisten the matzo meal mixture.
+Water: Used to moisten the mixture.

 Technique Tip for Perfecting This Soup